My Approach to Helping

 I endeavor to learn as much as I can about the internal landscape-- thoughts, feelings, beliefs, personality, temperament-- of people who come to me for assistance, so that I best meet the unique needs of each individual.
-I'm LGBT-friendly.
+I'm LGBTQIA-friendly.
 I use a two-pronged approach: addressing the issues that underlie the concerns that bring someone to therapy, while teaching skills and tools for handling challenges in a way that is self-supportive and effective.

 I'm trained in a number of psychotherapeutic and body-mind approaches that are effective in healing wounds from early in life and traumatic experiences, including: